 The intermediate shaft’s second purpose was to reduce slippage in the cruising gears — third and fourth — by providing a partial mechanical connection between the engine and the second planetary gearset in those gears.
 As we mentioned above, the intermediate shaft also drove the second unit clutch hub.
 Engaging the second unit clutch (as in third or fourth) caused the intermediate shaft to simultaneously drive both the fluid coupling impeller and the second unit annulus, creating a “split torque” arrangement.
 Some of the torque on the intermediate shaft was still applied to the impeller and thus the fluid coupling impeller, turbine, main shaft, and second unit sun gear, but most — more than 60% — was now applied directly to the second unit annulus.
 (The actual torque split depended on how many teeth the annulus and sun gear each had; in the earliest production Hydra-Matic, the split was 60.5% mechanical, 39.5% hydraulic.)

 The second unit planet carrier then reintegrated these two torque inputs in the same manner as a marine or locomotive transmission using multiple engines to turn a common shaft.
 This effectively reduced coupling slip by more than 60% in both third and fourth gears.
-(It didn’t actually prevent the coupling from slipping, but it allowed a substantial portion of intermediate shaft torque to bypass the coupling.)
+(It didn’t actually prevent the coupling from slipping, but it allowed a substantial portion of intermediate shaft torque to bypass the coupling.
+For a further explanation of this principle, see our article on split torque transmissions.)

 Even Kelley recognized that this arrangement was more complicated than it probably needed to be, but the underlying principles were solid and, by this time, mostly well-understood.
 If the design was inelegant, it was at least functional and, just as important, production-feasible.